 Big Sky Resort is seriously concerned about the safety of its skiers/riders.
 The Ski Patrol will issue warnings or remove privileges without refund for those who are acting recklessly or are out of control.

 Only authorized recreational activities are allowed on Big Sky Resort premises.
-All other activities, including sledding and tubing, outside of normal tubing park operations, are strictly prohibited.
+All other activities, including sledding and tubing are strictly prohibited.
 For your children's safety, skiing/riding with children in backpacks is also prohibited.

 23-2-736.
 MONTANA CODE ANNOTATED